Lady Anne Cavendish1

 Elizabeth Boughton was the daughter of Edward Boughton.1 She married, firstly, Sir Richard Wortley.1 She married, secondly, William Cavendish, 1st Earl of Devonshire, son of Rt.
 Hon.
 Sir William Cavendish and Elizabeth Hardwicke, before 1619.1

-Her married name became Wortley.1 As a result of her marriage, Elizabeth Boughton was styled as Countess of Devonshire.
+Her married name became Wortley.1 After her marriage, Elizabeth Boughton was styled as Countess of Devonshire.
 Her married name became Cavendish.

 Citations